 The final results of the 3-RD analysis are:

 The first error quoted (labeled stat) is the total uncertainty from the central analysis.
 The second error is an estimate of the uncertainty in the CCFV extrapolation.
-For $g_A$ and $g_T$, this is taken to be the average of the differences |11-pt-narrow - 13-pt| and |10-pt-narrow - 13-pt|.
-For $g_S$, it is the difference |10-pt-narrow - 11-pt-narrow|.
+For $g_A$ and $g_T$, this is taken to be the average of the differences |11-pt -- 13-pt| and |10-pt -- 13-pt|.
+For $g_S$, it is the difference |10-pt -- 11-pt|.
 The third error is half the difference in estimates between the first two renormalization methods.

-The $g_A$ from the 3-RD fit is in good agreement with the result obtained from the extrapolation of the axial form factor $G_A(Q^2)$ to $Q^2 = 0$ that is given in Eq.~\eqref{eq:gA-z}.
-It is also consistent with experimental value $g_A=1.2766(20)$ but has much larger errors.
-The difference from the $3^\ast$ (PNDME18) value reproduced in Eq.~\eqref{eq:summary-charge-2018PRD} is due to different excited state energies used in the fits to the spectral decomposition.
+The $g_A$ from the 3-RD fit is in good agreement with the result obtained from the extrapolation of the axial form factor $G_A(Q^2)$ to $Q^2 = 0$ given in Eq.~\eqref{eq:gA-z}.
+It is also consistent with the experimental value $g_A=1.2766(20)$ but has much larger errors.
+The difference between the $3^\ast$ (PNDME~\cite{Gupta:2018qil}) value reproduced in Eq.~\eqref{eq:summary-charge-2018PRD}, and the 3-RD is due to different excited state energies used in the fits to the spectral decomposition in Eq.~\ref{eq:charge-s3}.
 The data in Table~\ref{tab:charge-esc-params} show that the fit parameter $M_2$ when left free satisfies $M_\pi \lesssim M_2-M_0 \lesssim 3M_\pi$ for all but the $a\approx 0.12$~fm lattices.
-In ~\cite{Jang:2019vkm}, we showed evidence that the $N(\bm{p}_1)+\pi(-\bm{p}_1)$ with $\bm{p}_1 = (1,0,0)2\, \pi/La$ state makes a significant contribution on the zero momentum side of the operator insertion in the calculation of the form factors, and the non-interacting energy of this state is $M_{N\pi} - M_0 \approx 2M_\pi$.
+In ~\cite{Jang:2019vkm}, we showed evidence that the $N(\bm{p}_1)+\pi(-\bm{p}_1)$ with $\bm{p}_1 = (1,0,0)2\, \pi/La$ state makes a significant contribution on the zero momentum side of the operator insertion in the calculation of the form factors, and the noninteracting energy of this state is $M_{N\pi} - M_0 \approx 2M_\pi$.
 In short, the $M_2$ output by the 3-RD fit has a mass lower than $M_1$ obtained from the two-point correlator and broadly consistent with the hypothesis that the $N\pi$ states contribute.
 We again caution the reader that these excited state masses should only be regarded as effective fit parameters that encapsulate the effect of the full tower of $N(\bm{p})+\pi(-\bm{p})$ states with momenta $\bm{p}=(2\pi/L)\bm{n}$ as well as other multihadron and radial excitations that can contribute.